Operator. Architect. Integrator.

 What Is a Bootstrap Company?

-A bootstrapped company is built entirely on the founder's own capital and the revenue the business generates — typically valued between $1 million and $20 million, running lean teams of 10 to 30, with no venture capital, no outside investors, and no board demanding a 10x exit on someone else's timeline.
-Nearly always, one founder absorbs the full burden of day-to-day execution — the single point of pressure the entire company revolves around.
+A bootstrapped company is built entirely on the founder's own capital and the revenue the business generates, typically valued between $1 million and $20 million, running lean teams of 10 to 30, with no venture capital, no outside investors, and no board demanding a 10x exit on someone else's timeline.
+Nearly always, one founder absorbs the full burden of day-to-day execution, the single point of pressure the entire company revolves around.
 They build under real constraint, valuing autonomy, cash discipline, and practical execution because that is their operating reality.
-At some point — regardless of stage — the complexity compounds, a defining choice must be made, and the business needs to perform independently of the founder's constant presence.
+At some point, regardless of stage, the complexity compounds, a defining choice must be made, and the business needs to perform independently of the founder's constant presence.
 That is precisely where I work.

 How I Work

-My fractional engagements typically range from 5 to 20 hours per week and are structured to be flexible, low-risk, and easy to start — and always confidential.
-It is important to me to work with people I genuinely enjoy collaborating with; therefore, I adapt my approach to the fluid priorities of the mission at hand and the specific demands of the principal's desk.
+My fractional engagements typically range from 5 to 20 hours per week and are structured to be flexible, low-risk, straightforward to engage, and always confidential.
+I adapt my approach to the fluid priorities of the mission at hand and the specific demands of the principal's desk.

 What You Can Expect